 Connection with nature: We spend a lot of time outdoors: walking, working, and communing with creation.

-Interspecies communication: We learn to talk to animals and insects so that we can be very respectful and attuned to their needs and be better able to cooperate with them.
+Interspecies communication: We learn to talk to animals, plants and insects so that we can be very respectful and attuned to their needs and be better able to cooperate with them.